 No Content Found

-Stephen Dunmore is interim chief executive at Lumos until March 2011.
+Stephen Dunmore is the interim chief executive of the Family and Childcare Trust.

 Dunmore is also chair of Capacitybuilders, National National Family Mediation and the BBC's Charity Appeals Advisory Committee, as well as a member of NCVO's Funding Commission and a trustee of the Prince of Wales Countryside Fund.

-His former roles include chief executive of the Big Lottery Fund and New Opportunities Fund, as well as interim chief executive of the Diana, Prince of Wales Memorial Fund and of the Responsible Gambling Fund.
+His former roles include: interim chief executive at Lumos, chief executive of the Big Lottery Fund and New Opportunities Fund, as well as interim chief executive of the Diana, Prince of Wales Memorial Fund and of the Responsible Gambling Fund.

 Stephen Dunmore’s career has always been focused on social change and regeneration, as a civil servant for 22 years, chief executive of the New Opportunities Fund and then the Big Lottery Fund, and interim chief executive of the Diana, Princess of Wales Memorial Fund.